2.2 Summary of Material accounting policies

 iii.
 Financial assets measured at fair value through other comprehensive income (FVTOCI).

-The Company follows a simplified approach wherein an amount equal to lifetime ECL is measured and recognized as loss allowance.
+The Company follows a simplified approach wherein an amount equal to lifetime ECL is measured and recognised as loss allowance.

 Lifetime ECL are the expected credit losses resulting from all possible default events over the expected life of a financial asset.
 12-month ECL are a portion of the lifetime ECL which result from default events that are possible within 12 months from the reporting date.